Lumi-supercomputer/LUMI-training-materials/docs/2day-20260422/index.md

 version that can be made in your own project.
 For the
-exercises from [Exercise session 4](ME202-Exercises-4.md) you can no longer use the reservation if they are not made during the second course day (the reservation expires at 6pm CET/ 7pm EET that day).
+exercises from [Exercise session 4](ME202-Exercises-4.md) you can no longer use the reservation if they are not made during the second course day (the reservation expires at 5pm CEST/ 6pm EEST that day).

 -   Create a directory in the scratch of your project, or if you want to